AaronBrunton/Santalum/README.md

-Genomic Comparisons in an Austral-Pacific Sandalwood (Santalaceae) Complex This repository contains the genomic data used in the article titled "Genomic comparisons in an Austral-Pacific sandalwood (Santalaceae) complex highlights novel clades, divergent groups, and the conservation dynamics of critically endangered and non-threatened lineages."
+Genomic Comparisons in an Austral-Pacific Sandalwood (Santalaceae) Complex.
+This repository contains the genomic data used in the article titled "Genomic comparisons in an Austral-Pacific sandalwood (Santalaceae) complex highlights novel clades, divergent groups, and the conservation dynamics of critically endangered and non-threatened lineages."
 This dataset forms the foundation of our analysis on genetic diversity, phylogenetic relationships, and conservation status within the sandalwood complex found in the Austral-Pacific region.